tbisho/Match-SLC-Edition/README.md

 ### User Stories & Wireframes
 To start building my memory game it was helpful to wireframe the basic functionality behind the game.
 Most of already know how to play, but building it is a different story!
 I used wireframe.cc to draw the game how I wanted to build it.
 It's also helpful to create user stories to imagine how the user will play the game.

-The planning materials used to build this app

 ## User Stories
 * The user should be able to click on a card to reveal an image
 * Only allow the user to select two cards at a time
 * Indicate if those cards are a match by adding a point to the score board
 * Indicate the cards are not a match by changing their image back to a blank card
 * The user should be able to win the game once all matches have been made

-## image files of wireframes
+* Image files of wireframes:

 ![wireframe 1](assets/wireframe-1.png)